 Research and create your own convenient area of interest or niche that you can profit from.

-Your niche on the radio could range from entertainment to Sports; Music, Education, Comedy, Relationships, career, business, Lifestyles, Gossips, Celebrities shows, Motivational talks or even a combination of more than one interest.
+Your niche on the radio could range from entertainment to Sports; Music, Education, Comedy, Relationships, career, business, lifestyle, Gossips, Celebrities shows, Motivational talks, or even a combination of more than one interest.

-Just make sure whatever niche you choose on your OAP career, youh really have passion for it.
+Just make sure whatever niche you choose on your OAP career, you really have a passion for it.

 But be careful not to be a Jack of all and master of none though.

 Choose a particular niche and you better be known as a pro in it.
 Your ultimate rule should be: Nobody should handle your niche better than you do.

 2. BE HUMAN

 If you want to become a successful OAP, you have to a human feel to your voice.